h-wang94/ninja_rating/README.txt

+Description: ninjascraper.py will scrape information of a certain department of your school using ninjacourses.com!
+It will grab for you

+1. The Course name
+2. The course description
+3. Overall rating of courses with number of ratings
+4. Professor name (Professors teaching that class that semester will show up first)
+5. Professor ratings

-to run, you must have BeautifulSoup and python!!!
+To run, you must have BeautifulSoup and python!!!

 just type in terminal

-python all_ucs.py

-This will prompt for the UC that you are in and then which department you want to grab information from (through ninjacourses.com) After, it will ask to write to a file which will contain the information grabbed.

-python main.py will do the same but only for UCBerkeley!
+python ninjascraper.py arg1 arg2 arg3

+where arg1 is your school (Either Berkeley, Merced, Davis, Santa Barbara, LA)
+  arg2: department abbreviation (Ex: AEROSPC, COMPSCI, etc.)
+  arg3: file you want to write the information to.

+Future modifications: Will try to output to excel spreadsheet and make it more visually appealing